 Over the past forty years, I have saved hundreds of dollars on shampoo.
 Because you need to shampoo twice to really get a good lather, I use a gentle brand of plain old bar soap for the first wash.
-For the second wash, I use regular shampoo and always get luxurious lather.
-You never get that good lather with the first wash, no matter what you use.

 We all have those pesky small shampoo bottles from hotels.
 I decided to use one of them as an experiment after it was empty.
-I filled it with my favorite shampoo.
-As the wearer of short hair - this worked miracles!

 I'm not into brand name shampoo.
 I just want my hair clean.
 I go to my local discount beauty supply store, and buy the one gallon bottle of no-name shampoo...